SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 - Java 1.8
 - Kusto Ingestion URL
 - Database ingestor role
-- Configure ingestion `Topics` and `DLQ Topic` with the desired replication and partitions.
+- Configure ingestion `Topics` and `Miscellaneous Dead-Letter Queue Topic` with the desired replication and partitions.
 > **Note**
->If `topics` or `dlq.topic.name` is not present, the connector will automatically create them with the default
+>If `topics` or `misc.deadletterqueue.topic.name` is not present, the connector will automatically create them with the default
 >replication factor and partition numbers as one.

 ----